You may be a hardCORE gym junkie, but do you know how to engage your core muscles?

 A strong core enhances your athletic performance, prevents injuries and enables efficient multilateral movement.

-Some people, when they want to “engage their core” simply pull in the stomach and hold their breath X
+Some people, when they want to “engage their core” simply pull in their stomach and hold their breath.
+Wrong.

 The easiest way to “find your core” is to pretend to execute one of several bodily functions and feel what happens automatically to the stomach muscles.